BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/trigger/pipe_signal_inactive.md

 <chapter name="Parameters"/>
 When Pipe Signal Off and the gate installed has parameters available, the Pipe Signal On and Pipe Signal Off of the other connected Pipe Wire Colours becomes available as a parameter.
-Selecting Pipe Signal On or Pipe Signal Off as a parameter to your inital trigger means you can have multiple pipe wire requirements before triggering.
+Selecting Pipe Signal On or Pipe Signal Off as a parameter to your initial trigger means you can have multiple pipe wire requirements before triggering.